 Learn more about AGL procurement.

-AGL has letterbox dropped a number of the site's closest neighbours.
+AGL has been consulting for neighbours for over a year now.
 If we have missed you, please contact us to let us know.

 In the past, the property was used for agricultural purposes, including grazing and cropping.